JoshCheek/refinerycms-ballots/readme.md

 # Ballots engine for [Refinery CMS][refinery].

 Ballots uses [simple members][simple members] to have members with first and last name, email, and a unique identifier of some sort (mandatory).

-![create a member][member-create]

 You can create ballots for you members to vote on.
 These have offices people can run for and candidates to run for those offices.

 ![create a ballot][ballot-create]

-You can then give your members a link where they can log in.
+You can then give your members a link where they can log in and vote on the ballot.

-![log in][vote-login]

-After logging in, they can vote on the ballot.

 ![vote][vote]